• Skip to primary navigation

 You'll need about a cup of chopped apple for this recipe.
 One large Granny Smith apple could be enough, but I recommend buying at least a couple to make sure you have enough.

-overhead view of several baked apple fritters
+overhead view of canned biscuit apple fritters.

-I realllllly recommend that you eat these soon after baking them to enjoy the bit of crunch on the outside.
 If you have some leftover and want to reheat them, place them in a 350F oven until warmed.
 I do not recommend microwaving them - they'll get super mushy.

 Print